Lower South East 28-day rainfall forecast

 Chance of rainfall somewhere within district

-The hemispheric long wave pattern has been relatively fast moving in recent weeks.
-There are four main troughs.
-Currently the most significant troughs are near the longitudes of South Africa, the Indian Ocean, New Zealand, and the southeast Pacific.
-Summary: Over southern and eastern Australia the cold front events with potential to bring widespread rain are now expected about 28 October to 1 November, 7 November to 11 November, and 17 November to 21 November.
-Rain events originating in the tropics and moving south are possible about 28 October to 1 November, and 3 November to 7 November.
-Over Western Australia the strongest cold fronts should occur about 28 October to 1 November, 12 November to 16 November, and 16 November to 20 November.
+The hemispheric long wave pattern has remained stable in recent weeks.
+There are five main troughs.
+Currently the most significant troughs are near the longitudes of South Africa, the southwest Indian Ocean, eastern Australia, New Zealand, the south Pacific, and South America.
+Summary: Over southern and eastern Australia the cold front events with potential to bring widespread rain are now expected about 27 February to 2 March, 5 March to 9 March, and 11 March to 15 March.
+Rain events originating in the tropics and moving south are possible about 28 February to 3 March, 13 March to 17 March, and 19 March to 23 March.
+Over Western Australia the strongest cold fronts should occur about 27 February to 2 March, 5 March to 9 March, and 11 March to 15 March.

 This forecast is produced by a multi-model ensemble consisting of dynamical atmospheric models, which are forced by the latest observed atmosphere, ocean, land and ice conditions.
 The models are designed to simulate features of the real atmosphere, including the daily movement of long and short wave patterns in the Southern Hemisphere.